 We believe our compensation philosophy and programs encourage employees to strive to achieve both short- and long-term goals that are important to our success and in building stockholder value, without promoting unnecessary or excessive risk taking.
 We review our compensation policies and practices periodically to determine whether such policies and practices are appropriate in light of our risk management objectives.

-The following table summarizes the annual compensation received by our named executive officers in the years ended December 31, 2014 and December 31, 2013, including amounts paid by our Predecessor.
+The following table summarizes the annual compensation received by our NEOs in the years ended December 31, 2015, 2014 and 2013, including amounts paid by our Predecessor.

 Summary Compensation Table